buddhist-uni/buddhist-uni.github.io/_content/articles/antinomian-allegory_huxley-andrew.md

 > Ananda, Upali and Devadatta act out a theoretical quarrel about Buddhist attitudes to law

-An interesting allegorical reading of three prominent characters in the Theravada Vinaya.
+An interesting allegorical reading of three prominent characters in the Theravāda Vinaya.